 - Evidence of one year accredited experience in a certified position (five years in content area required for certification) verified by the supervising administrator on the Reference Form.

 - Two references from supervisors or individuals who have had the responsibility of evaluating your academic or professional performance.

 - Complete the Disposition Form.

 The above requirements must be successfully completed by the end of the first semester in the program in order to be released from probation and admitted unconditionally into the program.

 For all other states, please check with the corresponding Department of Education.

 Satisfactory completion of admission requirements, all course work, and a comprehensive examination (completed in one of the final two semesters) are required to be eligible for program completion.
-Upon satisfactory completion of six credit hours and successful completion of all specified admission items, degree-seeking students will be admitted to degree candidacy.
-Degree candidacy is the formal approval for pursuit of a graduate degree.
 Students shall continuously demonstrate personal characteristics appropriate to the profession and maintain a 3.0 GPA or better throughout the program.
 Failure to do so can result in instatement of probationary status or dismissal from the program.